Poland's president proposes urgent amendments to law on Russian influences

 Duda, aligned with the Law and Justice, said Friday he was reacting to the public outcry over the law.

-Law and Justice party leader Jarosław Kaczyński and Tusk are longtime political rivals.
+Law and Justice party leader Jaroslaw Kaczynski and Tusk are longtime political rivals.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.